nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 Let's look at the official quote again with this new context:

-> *"OIDC enables authentication of end-users **[by the Client App]** against an authorization server **[Google]**, which verifies the user's identity and issues an ID token...
+> *"OIDC enables authentication of end-users **[for the Client App]** against an authorization server **[Google]**, which verifies the user's identity and issues an ID token...
 This ID token contains information about the user in the form of 'claims.'"*

 Pure OAuth 2.0 gave you a blank key (Access Token).
 OIDC gives you a signed document proving exactly who turned the key (ID Token).
 That signed document is what "enables" your app to truly log the user in.